projectdx/css_codechallenge_submissions/README.md

 1. have to be dynamic (no API calls, user interactions, etc.)

+#### Bonus options:

+1. effective use of css transitions to enhance the user experience
+1. use of BEM notation
+1. appropriate use of css precompiler (SASS/LESS) features (mixins, etc.)

 ## Evaluation

 Reviewers will assess your familiarity with standard libraries and single-page app best practices.